 Patapsco Class Gasoline Tanker:

-• Laid down (date unknown) at Cargill Inc., Savage, MN.
+• Laid down, date unknown, at Cargill Inc., Savage, MN.

 • Launched, 23 September 1943

-• Commissioned USS Genesee (AOG-8), 28 May 1944, Lt.
-O. R. Heath in command
+• Commissioned USS Genesee (AOG-8), 27 May 1944, LT.
+Charles.
+R. Heath USNR in command

-• During World War II Genesee was assigned to the Asiatic-Pacific Theater and participated in the following campaign:
+• During World War II USS Genesee was assigned to the Asiatic-Pacific Theater and participated in the following campaign:

-• Decommissioned, 14 December 1949, at San Francisco, CA.
+• Decommissioned, 16 December 1949, at Mare Island Navy Yard

 • Laid up in the Pacific Reserve Fleet